by Kelsey M. Snyder

 Ms. Giles stood.
 “I think I’ll leave you two ladies to chat.
 If you’ll excuse me.”
 She squeezed my shoulder encouragingly and brushed past me into the hall.

 “How did you get here?”
 I asked, moving towards the couch to sit beside Janie.
 I had worn a stripped green sweater today, which at least looked better than the hoodie had.
 I tried to mimic her straight posture but found it uncomfortable.
 Instead, I curled my feet up under me.
 It made me slightly taller than her, and I kind of liked that.

 “Oh, I took the K train,” she replied, as if it was something she did every day.

-“That’s how Jax and I travelled too.
+“That’s how Jax and I traveled too.
 We accidentally got on the wrong side coming back and we ended up all the way in Brooklyn.”
 I instantly regretted my blabbering.
 Why must I make myself look like an idiot?

 Janie, however, seemed to think it was funny.
 “I did that once too.
 My mother was so mad.
 She thought I’d gone out partying.”